-The key is to attract the best patient mix to your practice.
+Furthermore, the key is to attract the best patient mix to your practice.
 Patients closer to 50 typically have private insurance, making them more attractive than those with public insurance.
 CDC data shows that screening compliance is lowest in the 50-54 range.
-Starting the conversation earliest-around age 45-could result in screening compliance by 50.
+Therefore, starting the conversation earliest-around age 45-could result in screening compliance by 50.

 Strategies to Activate Patients

-In addition to simply talking to patients sooner, other measures can help you reach patients at the right time.
+In addition, by simply talking to patients sooner, other measures can help you reach patients at the right time.

 - Implement a targeted marketing campaign in your community.
 Social media advertising allows you to target by location, age, interests and more.
 Offering something like a quiz to assess colon cancer risk draws patients to your website at minimal expense.
 Time your campaign to even our patient demand for screening procedures.
 Everyone tries to squeeze in exams in December before the New Year starts and they face another deductible.
 Marketing campaigns in the spring and summer can more evenly load your schedule.
 March is Colon Cancer Awareness month and a great time to start a campaign.